Nigel Smith’s new biography of Andrew Marvell strikes a note of controversy by introducing poems as evidence in chronological areas of best-fit.

 Thorough the iron gates of life.

 As a seduction poem, it’s tactless, violent, and graphic.
-It might sound like a poem written for 2011, a time when Rihanna’s ‘S&M’ blasts across the radio at 8:30am, while SlutWalk demonstrations, loud and proud as they are, threaten to obfuscate social boundaries of common sense as much as put the world to rights.
+Its timelessness (ironic, for a poem about time lapsing) renders it relevant to 2011, when Rihanna’s ‘S&M’ plays on radio at 8:30am and SlutWalk demonstrations attempt to put the world to rights.

-Here’s a man with a command of languages and artistry barely matched anywhere, and he knows it’s not enough to flatter, court, or seduce.
+Here’s a man with a command of languages and artistry barely matched, and he knows it’s not enough to flatter, court, or seduce.
+That’s a tough gig.

 As lines, so love’s oblique, may well